 Emily earned her Doctorate in nurse-midwifery at Baylor University’s Louise Herrington School of Nursing, her Bachelor’s Degree in Biology from Southern Methodist University and her Bachelor’s Degree in Nursing from Baylor University.
 Emily’s experience also includes educating future nurses by teaching in the undergraduate nursing program at Baylor University.
 With an interest in improving international health, Emily has traveled to South Africa to study the HIV/AIDS pandemic in urban and rural communities, to India to speak and lead a midwifery workshop about postpartum hemorrhage management, and is currently working with the Maya population in the Yucatan Peninsula of Mexico to help improve prenatal nutrition and gestational weight gain.

 Angela is a mother of three children and feels most comfortable taking natural approaches to parenting as well as everyday living.
 She is delighted to work with women who have a passion to care for and support other women.
-Her role at the birth center is working with the financial side of things including billing, insurance, and office administration.
 She also provides Placenta Encapsulation services exclusively for Lovers Lane Birth Center clients.
-She enjoys getting to know the women we care for and feels excited when a past client comes back to see us whether it be to stop in and say hello or become a client again.

 Stacey loves getting to know the moms and following each family's pregnancy and birth journey.
 As a mother of two teenagers, she finds the Birth Center to be calming and peaceful.
 In most cases, she is the first smile that will greet you and the last person to hug and say goodbye at your last postpartum visit.
 She strives to make a lasting impression by being patient, kind, and a resource to all.